-ECON 275 Industrial Organization and Public Policy Industrial Organization studies the impact of market structure on strategy, conduct, and economic performance.
+ECON/BUSN 275 Industrial Organization and Public Policy This course studies the impact of market structure on strategy, conduct, and economic performance.
 This course will use industry studies to develop the theoretical framework of industrial organization, to examine economic problems related to different market structures, and to analyze public policy.
 We will spend a substantial amount of time on the history of individual industries.
-We will explore U.S. public policy towards industry, with an emphasis on antitrust.
-Prerequisite: ECON-101 with a C- or better.
-Open to Junior and Senior Economics and Business majors and all Sophomore and First-Year students.
+We will explore U.S. public policy towards industry, with an emphasis on antitrust.Prerequisite: ECON-101 with a C- or better.
 Cross-listed with BUSN-275.

-ECON 280 Law and Economics Law and Economics studies the interaction between the legal system and the market system.
+ECON 280 Law and Economics This course studies the interaction between the legal system and the market system.
 It examines why law is necessary for markets to function and it uses economic principles to analyze laws.
 This course uses basic tools of economics to understand a variety of legal issues.
-Topics covered include property and contracts, civil vs. criminal law, antitrust, environmental regulation, and international trade policy and regulation.Prerequisite: ECON-101 with a C- or better
+Topics covered include property and contracts, civil vs. criminal law, antitrust, environmental regulation, and international trade policy and regulation.
+Prerequisite: ECON-101 with a C- or better